quiver-dev/quiver-player-accounts-godot-plugin/README.md

 ### Notes and Limitations

-* Currently this only supports tracking scores from guest players, i.e. players with guest players and not players with login credentials.
-That will change as we launch our full Player Accounts feature in a future update.
+* Quiver Player Accounts only supports guest accounts, i.e. accounts with no login credentials.
+We'll support more types of accounts in the future.

 ### Troubleshooting